Making resolutions vs setting goals

 And if you do decide to adjust at the end of a quarter, how will you know what needs to be adjusted if you aren’t tracking what’s working and what’s not.

 It can seem like a lot to balance when you’re also wearing plenty of other hats within your organization.
-But it’s necessary if you want to see true growth in 2020.
+But it’s necessary if you want to see true growth throughout the year.

 You don’t have to figure it all out on your own.

-The SPEARity coaches are more than happy to help you along the way.
+The SPEARity coaches are more than happy to help you along the way through a membership with business training events and group coaching.
 And, the SPEARity app is set up to help you each step of the way.
 It allows you to set your annual goals, break them down into smaller goals, and then create daily and weekly plans to help you continue on the right path.

 The app also allows you to track your accomplishments and failures which helps you to see where adjustments need to be made.

-This is what you need in your business and your life if you want 2020 to be different from 2019.
+This is what you need in your business and your life if you want this year to be different from the past.
 If you want to have different results at the end of this year then you need to do something different throughout the year than you ever have before.
 That’s what leads to growth.

-If you’re ready to make 2020 the year achieve your professional and business goals, give our SPEARity coaches a call to explore your options.
+If you’re ready to make this the year you achieve your professional and business goals, give our SPEARity coaches a call to explore your options.
 We are SPEARity, a local Milwaukee leadership coaching firm that specializes in business coaching, executive coaching, and leadership development training.